Ryan Bergara: Other works

 Bergara has also made appearances in various film and television roles.
 In 2020, he had a guest role on the CBS police procedural drama S.W.A.T with Madej.
 The pair portrayed conspiracy theorists convinced they had spotted aliens, a nod to their online personas.

 He has made an appearance alongside Nick Jonas in the 2023 Robert Schwartzman film The Good Half.
-He has also had cameo's in Disney Marvel's Ant-Man and the Wasp: Quantumania and Hulu's miniseries Pam & Tommy.
+He has also had cameos in Disney Marvel's Ant-Man and the Wasp: Quantumania and Hulu's miniseries Pam & Tommy.

 In February 2025, it was announced that Bergara would be starring alongside co-star Kevin Kreider in Jennifer Zhang's sci-fi thriller Trüebadour.
 This marks his feature lead acting debut.
-The story follows the implosion of a tech start up after an innovative AI “storytelling” device is introduced into the company.
+The story follows the implosion of a tech start up after an innovative AI "storytelling" device is introduced into the company.
 Jamie Lee Curtis will serve as an executive producer.
 The movie began filming in April.
 Bergara and Madej also made a guest appearance on the ABC drama series The Rookie the same month.

-Bergara also co-hosts a podcast called for your amusement with Byron Marin where they discuss popular attractions at major theme parks.
+Bergara also co-hosts a podcast called For Your Amusement with Byron Marin where they discuss popular attractions at major theme parks.

 Personal life

 Bergara began dating actress Marielle Scott in September 2018 and the two became engaged in April 2021.
 He and Scott married in Santa Barbara on July 30, 2022.

-He is a firm believer in the supernatural, while he and the believers within his fanbase are monikered "Boogaras."
-He is also a self-ascribed Kernelhead and Theme Park Enthusiast.
+He is a believer in the supernatural, and like-minded fans of his are monikered "Boogaras."